GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 The instructions in this guide focus on using the GCP Console.
 However, you can perform many of the tasks for the GPC side of the VPN configuration by using the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud/).
 Using `gcloud`
-commands can be faster and more convenient if you're comfortable with using a command-line interface.
+commands can be faster and more convenient if you're comfortable using a command-line interface.

 ### Running gcloud commands

 You can run `gcloud` commands on your local computer by installing the [Cloud SDK](https://cloud.google.com/sdk/).
-Alternatively, you can run `gcloud` commands in [Cloud Shell](https://cloud.google.com/shell/), a browser-based command line.
+Alternatively, you can run `gcloud` commands in [Cloud Shell](https://cloud.google.com/shell/), a browser-based command shell.
 If you use Cloud Shell, you don't need to install the SDK on your own computer, and you don't need to set up authentication.

-Note: The `gcloud` commands presented in this guide assume you are working in a Linux environment.
+Note: The `gcloud` commands presented in this guide assume that you're working in a Linux environment.
 (Cloud Shell is a Linux environment.)

 ### Configuration parameters and values

 The `gcloud` commands in this guide include parameters whose value you must provide.
 For example, a command might include a GCP project name or a region or other parameters whose values are unique to your context.
 The following table lists the parameters and gives examples of the values.
-The section that follows the table describes how to set Linux environment variables to hold the values you need for these parameters.
+The section that follows the table describes how to set Linux environment variables to hold the values that you need for these parameters.

 | Parameter description | Placeholder          | Example value                             |
 |-----------------------|----------------------|-------------------------------------------|